This Neo Financial vs Koho comparison takes a look at how the 2 financial technology companies stack up against themselves.

 1. KOHO Savings Account

-This is a high-interest savings account offering a 1.20% interest currently.
-The interest applies to your savings and spending account upon setting a direct bank deposit.
+This is a high-interest savings account offering up to 5% interest currently.
+This interest applies to your KOHO Essential plan that charges $4 per month.

-With zero monthly fees, free e-Transfers and zero minimum balance, the KOHO savings account offers 0.5% cashback for all purchases with the KOHO prepaid Mastercard.
+With free e-Transfers and zero minimum balance, the KOHO savings account offers up to 2% cashback on select purchases with the KOHO prepaid Mastercard.

 Another cool feature of the KOHO app is the Roundups feature.
 Through the feature, your spending is rounded up to the closest dollar automatically and deposited to your savings account.